adammacleod/dot-for-dbt/CONTRIBUTING.md

 If you have questions, open an issue or start a discussion in the repository.

 We look forward to your contributions!

+## License

+By contributing, you agree that your contributions will be licensed under the MIT License.
+See the `LICENSE` file for details.

+SPDX-License-Identifier: MIT